Your shopping cart

 Find it at Shop 402, Level 4, Rosebank Mall, 50 Bath Avenue, Rosebank.
 For information call +27 (0)11 327 6376 or email firstname.lastname@example.org.

 Hop on the red bus!

-With so many new adventures to be had in Johannesburg, and specifically the Rosebank area, it’s a good thing that our Green Tour covers most of these areas.
+With so many adventures to be had in Johannesburg, and specifically the Rosebank area, it’s a good thing that our Green Tour starts in Rosebank.
 So whether you’re a newbie exploring the city, or a resident looking to reacquaint yourself with all the unique and wonderful places it holds, why not hop on a red bus for the day and enjoy some of these latest additions to Johannesburg before or after you hop on the bus?